thomhughes/klee-runner/README.md

    [a limitiation in Docker that means statistics cannot be gathered before containder destruction](https://github.com/docker/docker/issues/18166).
    The default is `false`.
 If set to `true` the `docker-stats-on-exit-shim` binary must exist in the `external_deps` directory in the root of this repository.
+* `extra_mounts` - **Optional** If set should map to a dictionary mapping absolute host paths to a dictionary describing mount details.
+Mount details must contain the key `container_path` which maps to a string which is the absolute path to use in the container.
+Optionally `read_only` can also be specified as a key in the mount details and if specified must be a boolean.
+  If `read_only` is set to true the mount point will be mounted into the container as read only, otherwise the mount will be writable from the container.
+The default value of `read_only` is True.
+This option is useful for mounting additional files/directories into the container at a specified location.
+For an example of using this see [example_configs/klee_docker_extra_mounts.yml](examples/klee_docker_extra_mounts.yml).

 ## Invocation info files